blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 - Making processing of Privacy Requests as automatic as possible,
 - Compatibility with the use of different protocols and tools for user identity management, authentication, and encryption,
 - Allowing developers to be fully comply with [supported legislation](#supported-legislation) quickly and easily
+- Exhaustivity with regards to situations we need to support in response to [supported legislation](#supported-legislation) yet Extensibility in case new situations arise in the future.
 - Highly normative minimal specification, using as much as possible the [Plain Language](https://www.plainlanguage.gov/media/FederalPLGuidelines.pdf) while at the same time making clear references to the (often misfortunate) language of the [supported legislations](#supported-legislation)
 - Decentralised design compatible with both the Internet's Client-Server Architecture and Metaverse/Web3 Architecture